To encourage young singers to achieve success in the professional world of opera

 When Henry Holt founded West Bay Opera in 1955, his two goals were to provide the community with its own opera company and to provide the opportunity for young beginning students to get training and experience.
 After Henry’s death in 1969, his wife Maria Holt assumed the General Directorship of West Bay Opera and continued in that capacity for the next 27 years, maintaining the mission statement for community opera and opportunity for young singers.

-During these past 46 years, we have auditioned well over 1,000 young singers and awarded over 200 scholarships.
+Over the past five plus decades, we have auditioned well over 1,000 young singers and awarded over 200 scholarships.
 We are supported by donations only, and virtually every cent is used for awards.